iamsiriil/sc_musicengine/README.md

 ~range.freq;    // [36.708095989676, 41.203444614109, 46.249302838954, ...]
 ```

-Ranges may be filtered by determining first and last octave, as well as from which degree the sequence should start:
+Ranges may be filtered by specifying the first and last octaves, as well as from which degree the sequence should start:

 ```supercollider
 ~range.midi(fromOctave: 4, toOctave: 5, fromDegree: "Rt"); // [67, 70, 74, 76, 78, 79, 82]
 ```
 This will start the sequence in _G4_, and end in the last note found in octave 5.

-We should be mindful to only pick degrees found in the chord, when setting this parameter.
+When setting this parameter, we should be mindful to only pick degrees present in the chord.
 If we choose a _M2_, as an example:

 ```supercollider
 ~range.midi(fromOctave: 4, toOctave: 5, fromDegree: "M2");